truchas/truchas/src/2d-truchas/heat_transfer/test/README.md

   heterogeneous conduction, corresponding to mainline diffusion test DS2;
 - `developer_mesh` and `developer_mesh_tri` exercise developer mesh options.

-The `partition_test.py` scripts compare serial and four-process VTKHDF output in external cell and node order for selected cases.
+See `linear/README.md` for the x/y analytic cases and `partition/README.md`
+for the standalone VTKHDF partition test.

 Reference-data cases keep their VTKHDF reference under `reference/`.
 Shared execution and VTKHDF helpers are in `support/ht_2d_test_util.py`.